 Compared to other styles of patio, decking is not expensive and looks stunning whether it's left with a natural finish, stained or brightly coloured.

 Although construction is less demanding for someone who is a competent DIY enthusiast, you do not need any very special skills to install decking and, to make your life much easier, you may consider assembling one of the range of decking kits that are also on the market.

 What Tools Do I Need To Build Decking?

-Make sure you have the basic range of tools that are required, a minimum of saw, spirit level, tape measure, hammer, drill and screwdriver with countersunk screws.
+Make sure you have the basic range of tools that are required, a minimum of saw, spirit level, tape measure, hammer, drill and screwdriver (preferably powered) with countersunk screws.

 Mark out the decking location with pegs and string using the tape measure.
 Clear the area where you plan to place the decking, removing any vegetation, stones and debris including grass if the decking is over an existing lawn.
 Level the ground, using a spirit level to check.